 CA-SIG also proposes the addition of the following language at the end of subdivision (f): “All information shall be maintained, as confidential, by each entity, and shall not be made available to the public and/or anyone beyond the entities and/or their retained consultants.”

-RESPONSE: After careful review of CA-SIG’s suggested revisions, the Department believes that the insertion of the word “group” before “administrator” in subdivision (a), revision of the first sentence of subdivision (a)(1) to read: “The analysis and results of the actuarial study shall be presented to the group self-insurer's Board of Trustees and made available, in written form, to the Board of Trustees and to any present or former group member requesting a copy,” and insertion of the words “one million dollars” and change “$1 million” to “$1,000,000” in subdivision (a)(4) add clarity and consistency to this regulation and these revisions were made to the modified regulation text that was circulated for 15-day public comment.
+RESPONSE: After careful review of CA-SIG’s suggested revisions, the Department believes that the insertion of the word “group” before “administrator” in subdivision (a), revision of the first sentence of subdivision (a)(1) to read: “The analysis and results of the actuarial study shall be presented to the group self-insurer's Board of Trustees and made available, in a written or electronic form, to the Board of Trustees and to any present or former group member requesting a copy,” and insertion of the words “one million dollars” and change “$1 million” to “$1,000,000” in subdivision (a)(4) add clarity and consistency to this regulation and these revisions were made to the modified regulation text that was circulated for 15-day public comment.
 The Department thanks CA-SIG for these suggestions.

 The Department does not believe, however, that the balance of the suggested revisions, if adopted, would add any clarity to this section.
 No action will be taken regarding the remaining proposed non-substantive revisions at this time.